-Lesson TEKS I EP goals/objectives addressed Assessment

-Note:

-Each TEKS should I have a matching IEP g oal and assessment.
-Add a row fo or each additional TEKS in the lesson

-T

-Materials/Resou rces

-Technology (assis stive or instructional)

-Vocabulary

-Lesson Procedures

-□ OTR Anticipatory s et

-□ BSF tudents what they will learn, why they need to learn it,

-□ ASF o Provi de anticipated benefits of the info ormation/skill/process/strategy they will

-learn

-ect the lesson to other information

-o Remii nd students of behavioral expect ations for lesson

-□ OTR Modeling (I do)

-□ BSF What skills, strategies, or procedures will you model for students?

-□ ASF Include a variety of models

-Consider including student models

-Include a variety of skill levels in models

-Make mental processes and thoughts visible to students (think aloud)

-o Gradı ually release responsibility of skill /strategy/process from teacher to students

-□ OTR Guided practi ce (We do)

-□ BSF A defining feature of guided practice is that the teacher is doing the practice with

-□ ASF students and is providing immediate constructive feedback to students.

-Remind students of expectations for guided practice activities (and every time

-you ti ransition to new activities)

-□ OTR Independent practice (You do)

-□ BSF o Indep endent practice activities are de signed to build students' fluency and ability

-□ ASF a particular skill, strategy, or proc

-ccess on independent practice activities

-ess and mastery during the guided practice

-phase o Remi ndependent practice activities (and every

-you transition to new activities) racpendent practice activities (and every

-5 ,

-□ OTR • Closure

-□ BSF
+□ OTR □ BSF □ ASF Anticipatory set Tell students what they will learn, why they need to learn it ⊔ ASF Provide anticipated benefits of the information/skill/process/strategy they will learn Connect the lesson to other information students should know Remind students of behavioral expectations for lesson □ OTR □ BSF □ ASF Modeling (I do) What skills, strategies, or procedures will you model for students?
+Include a variety of models Consider including student models Include a variety of skill levels in models Make mental processes and thoughts visible to students (think aloud) Gradually release responsibility of skill/strategy/process from teacher to students □ OTR □ BSF □ ASF Guided practice (We do) A defining feature of guided practice is that the teacher is doing the practice with students and is providing immediate constructive feedback to students.
+Remind students of expectations for guided practice activities (and every time you transition to new activities) □ OTR □ BSF □ ASF Independent practice (You do) Independent practice activities are designed to build students' fluency and ability with a particular skill, strategy, or process Students should have a high rate of success on independent practice activities because the teacher monitored progress and mastery during the guided practice phase Remind students of expectations for independent practice activities (and every time you transition to new activities) □ OTR □ BSF □ ASF • Closure